MichaelClerx/cellml-validation/cellml_1_1/cellml_1_1_changes.md

     3.4.3.7 An initial value can be a number or a local variable name

+## Section numbering

+The unit element numbering has changed

+    The section that was numbered 5.4.2 in CellML 1.0 is now numbered 5.4.3 in CellML 1.1

 ## Imports

 Models can now contain `<import>` elements